Yunworthy/Baxter-project-3/motion/Yale open hand/README.md

 ## Introduction

 I use Yale OpenHand Project as my Baxter customized replacement for the default gripper.
 For Model T, it can do a more advanced grab action due its adaptive finger and a floating pully tree transmission mecanism.
-More information can be found in its web
+More information can be found in its web site [Github](https://www.eng.yale.edu/grablab/openhand/)